explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-servo-plan.md

    `file.metadata()`, and loop-read it back in `WRITE_CHUNK_BYTES` pieces, sending each piece as a `WriteChunk` immediately — never materializing the whole file as one `Vec<u8>`.

+## Deferred / follow-up work

+This plan only changes the write-side scratch buffer (see Context above) — deliberately out of
+scope:

+- **The resource thread's own registry storage and the `BeginWrite`/`WriteChunk`/`FinishWrite` wire protocol** are unaffected by this change and stay exactly as they are.
+- **Broader COS hardening** (rate limiting, PHL refresh automation, storage-budget eviction improvements) is unrelated to the write-buffer backing store and isn't touched here — see the shared cross-vendor engineering notes for that work generally.

+## Risks

+**The main risk is platform-specific `tempfile::tempfile()` behavior**, not the chunked-transfer logic itself (which is explicitly unchanged, see Key architectural decisions above).
+An anonymous, unlinked temp file's exact semantics (permissions, filesystem placement, behavior under a full disk) can differ across the platforms Servo supports — verify the write/seek/truncate/close path this change touches on each target platform, not just the one used for local development.

 ## Verification plan

 1. `cargo check -p servo-script` must be clean, no new warnings.